What is openEHR?

 We can visualise the openEHR technology ecosystem that implements the above as follows:

-Under this architectural approach, the entirety of the deployed software solution is based on (at design time) and driven by (at runtime) computable models of both content and process created by domain professionals.
+Under this architectural approach, the entirety of the deployed software solution is based on and driven at runtime by computable models of content and process created by domain users.
 Notably, the data representation depends only on the data model, which ensures that physical database schemas and contents are not affected by new domain models.

 The openEHR specifications include information models for healthcare data, including